The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!

-It’s time to legalise cannabis.
-It’s time to change the laws so that Australian adults can responsibly possess and grow small quantities of cannabis at home without fear of persecution.
+It’s time to end a failed prohibition that has only served to criminalise consumers and create stigma.
+We want to change the laws so that adults can responsibly possess and grow small quantities of cannabis at home without fear of persecution.

-• Because this important change will reduce harm across the community, particularly for young people and First Nations and Torres Strait Islander people in Australia.
+• Reducing harm across the community, particularly for young people and First Nations and Torres Strait Islander people;

-• Because this important change will save money by reducing the costs of law enforcement.
+• Saving money by reducing the costs of law enforcement;

-• Because this important change will promote consumer safety by taking cannabis off the black market and out of the hands of crime syndicates.
+• Promoting consumer safety by taking cannabis out of the black market and the hands of crime syndicates; and

-Most leading economies around the world agree: there is a safer way of regulating cannabis.
-That is why the Legalise Cannabis Party has introduced Bills in the state parliaments of Victoria, New South Wales and Western Australia to make this legislative change.
+The Legalise Cannabis Party has introduced bills in the state parliaments of Victoria, New South Wales and Western Australia to allow for the personal adult use of cannabis.

 Our Drugs, Poisons and Controlled Substances Amendment (Regulation of Personal Adult Use of Cannabis) Bill will: